googlichek/2d-platformer-movement/README.md

-# easytrigger-test
+# 2d-platformer-movement
 ### 2d movement controller prototype.

 This project was created to showcase 2d player controller with movement and jump that feel good.

-You can play it at https://googlichek.github.io/easytrigger-test/
+You can play it at https://googlichek.github.io/2d-platformer-movement/

 ### Controls: